Boanerges1996/SkillMapper/README_comparative_study.md

 2. Which model performs best for different document types?
 3. What are the trade-offs between precision and recall across models?
 4. How does extraction speed compare across models?
+5. How does zero-shot performance compare to few-shot performance for generative models?
+6. Which models benefit most from examples in the prompt?
-5. What are the practical implications for building real-world skill extraction systems?
+7. What are the practical implications for building real-world skill extraction systems?

 ## Dataset